treeverse/lakeFS/docs/reference/security/access-control-lists.md

 ---
-title: Access Control Lists (ACLs)
+title: Access Control Lists (ACLs) -Deprecated-
 description: Access control lists (ACLs) are one of the resource-based options that you can use to manage access to your repositories and objects.
 There are limits to managing permissions using ACLs.
 grand_parent: Reference
 parent: Security